Zenduty/splunk_legacy_scripts/README.md

      4. Go to "Configure" under your integrations and copy the API KEY generated.

   2. **In Splunk:**
      1. Go to "$SPLUNK_HOME/bin/" and open "setSplunkEnv" file and create one variable "$ZENDUTY_KEY" and the value of this variable will be API KEY that you have copied earlier.
-So it will look like "$ZENDUTY_KEY= < API KEY >".
+So it will look like "export $ZENDUTY_KEY=< API KEY >".
      2. Clone this Repository
      3. Copy the Python Script file and paste it into "$SPLUNK_HOME/bin/scripts"
      4. Sign In to Splunk.
 In the "Search and Report" app, search for the monitor metrics for Zenduty incidents to report on.